 Sudden Sensorineural Hearing Loss (SSHL)

 Sensorineural hearing loss refers to an inner ear hearing loss, what is commonly known as nerve deafness.
-Sudden sensorineural hearing loss (SSHL) may be caused by a viral infection or some sort of cardiovascular event.
+Sudden sensorineural hearing loss (SSHL) may be caused by a viral infection or some sort of cardiovascular event where the blood supply to the cochlea is reduced or temporarily cut off.
 The causes can be unclear, however, it needs to be diagnosed and treated quickly.

 SSHL is defined as a greater than 30 dB hearing reduction, over at least three contiguous frequencies, occurring over a period of 72 hours or less.
 Some people report that their hearing loss was noticed immediately often in the morning.
 However, some report that their hearing loss developed over a period of hours or days.